TaiwanFest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day Long Weekend in September.

 Vancouver’s TaiwanFest Taiwanese Festival

-TaiwanFest is a festival that features concerts and other live entertainment as well as lectures, films and culinary shows.
-It also has visual arts exhibits, family-oriented activities and a giant street party with food and market stalls.
+TaiwanFest is a cultural festival that features concerts and other live entertainment as well as lectures, films and culinary shows.
+It also has visual arts exhibits, family-oriented activities and a large street party with food and market stalls.

-The Taiwan Stage is a mobile, fold out stage mounted on a truck, similar to the popular street stage cultural scene you might find in Taiwan.
+The Taiwan Stage is usually a mobile, fold-out stage mounted on a truck, similar to the popular street stage cultural scene you might find in Taiwan.